 What's happening now?

-This project begins construction in June 2020.
+This project is under construction.
 The news page below will be updated regularly.

 Project background and description

 This project will repave SE 136th Avenue between SE Division Street and SE Foster Road and improve access for Powell Butte Nature Park, Gilbert Hydro Park, Gilbert Primary Park, Leach Botanical Garden, Zenger Farm, Lincoln City Park, Lincoln Park Elementary School, Gilbert Heights City Park, Kingsley D. Bundy Park, and Gilbert Heights Elementary School.